HomeArticlesComparisonCredit Card vs Debit Card

 Rewards and cashback 0.5-5% on most cards 0-0.5% (rare; most debit cards have none)

-Spending discipline Requires self-control; credit limit feels like money Hard limit = balance available
+Spending discipline Requires self-control; credit limit feels like money Hard limit, only what's in the account

-Cash withdrawal 2.5–3.5% fee + interest from day 1 Free at your bank's ATMs
+Cash withdrawal 2.5-3.5% fee plus interest from day 1 Free at your bank's ATMs

 Acceptance Universal including international merchants Broad but some restrictions overseas